-- i.
-No activity on colour fundus or autofluorescence imaging indicative of inflammatory chorioretinal lesions; - ii.
-CMT ≤ 320μm on any OCT machine and no evidence from OCT of cystoid macular oedema (CMO) [11]; - iii.
-No evidence of active retinal vasculitis [11]: - iv. ≤ 0.5 vitreous haze Binocular Indirect Ophthalmoscopy (BIO) score;

-- v.
-Prescription of ≤ 5.0mg/day oral prednisolone to achieve/maintain uveitis remission [11] (participant is a responder if prescribed >5.0mg/day oral prednisolone for a co-morbidity (e.g. rheumatic disease) where ALL of i-iv are met). - An eye can be classified as a responder if CMT > 320μm providing that there is full clinical resolution, i.e. complete resolution of macular thickening, cysts and intra/subretinal fluid.
+- No activity on colour fundus or autofluorescence imaging indicative of inflammatory chorioretinal lesions; - ii.
+CMT ≤ 320μm on any OCT machine [11]; - iii.
+No evidence of active retinal vasculitis [11]; - iv. ≤ 0.5 vitreous haze Binocular Indirect Ophthalmoscopy (BIO) score; - v.
+Prescription of ≤ 5.0mg/day oral prednisolone to achieve/maintain uveitis remission [11] (participant is a responder if prescribed >5.0mg/day oral prednisolone for a co-morbidity (e.g. rheumatic disease) where ALL of i-iv are met).